 Wheel weights – tape over with duct tape.

 License plates – remove or cover with tape.

 Cameras – if you are using a camera, make sure it is tethered down to your bike with safety wire or an equivalently strong alternative.
-Cameras may not be attached to your helmet at Chuckwalla Valley Raceway events.

 Once you have done the items above, Trackdaz also recommends the following.
 Many of these things are routine maintenance items that you should be doing regularly.